Papushkado/Advanced_Cloud_Computing_TP1/Final_Report.md

 ### Expectations

-Before any experiment, we expect that the t2.micro cluster reaches its limits (CPU utilization, Latency and Response Time) before the t2.large cluster.
+Before any experiment, we expect that the t2.micro cluster to have higher response time than the t2.large.
+It is to note however that the workload is not expensive, so the difference in response time might not be significant.
 Indeed, the capacity of the virtual machines entail different behaviors regarding the amount of requests.

 ### CPU Utilization